 I am a university lecturer, PhD researcher, writer, and dyed-in-the-wool-foodie.
 After running a busy restaurant and winebar in Dublin (Ireland) and completing a Masters in Food Studies in Colorno and Pollenzo (Italy), I worked as head of communications for Slow Food Germany for several years.
-Now, I lecture at the Technological University Dublin in the School of Culinary Arts on food and communications, media, and culture.
+Now, I lecture at the Technological University Dublin in the School of Culinary Arts and Food Technology on food and culture, literature and media.

 My writing on food, society and sustainability has also been published in The Irish Times, RTÉ Brainstorm, The New Gastronome, zitty Berlin, Slow Food Magazin, INKOTA Südlink and Politico.
 Find the full list of my publications here.